MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-persist-data-layer-docker-app-with-vscode.md

 For this section, use a **named volume**.
 Docker maintains the physical location the volume on the disk.
-Use the name of the volume, and Docker provides the right data.
+Refer to the name of the volume, and Docker provides the right data.

 1. Create a volume by using the `docker volume create` command.